pablodclavijo/pablodclavijo/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to bring great ideas to life and collaborate on things that make this a better, smaller, more interconnected world .\
-🎓 &nbsp;I'm currently working with Javascript, specially with the libraries React, Sequelize, Mongoose and Express.\
 🤖 &nbsp;I used to code in C but then I realized life doesn't have to be painful.\
+🎓 &nbsp;I'm currently working with .NET, C#, Visual Basic and Wisej, but I'm also quite comfortable with other stacks like MERN .\
 🌱 &nbsp;I'm passionate for learning and always looking for new things I can dive into.\
-✍️ &nbsp;I'm interested in Blockchain and decentralization.\
+♟️ &nbsp;I love solving problems and finding ways to do things quicker and easeier .\
-✊ &nbsp; I firmly believe that we as developers have the responsability to work towards giving people their autonomy and privacy back.\
+✊ &nbsp;I firmly believe that we as developers have the responsability to work towards giving people their autonomy and privacy back.\
 ✉️ &nbsp;You can contact me at pablodclavijo@gmail.com if you'd like me to work with you or just to have a chat.

+## ⚠️ &nbps;Warning

+I'm currently using Bitbucket as version control system, so you might not be impressed by my green squares thingy at the bottom of the page

 ## 🛠 &nbsp;Tech Stack